mlafeldt/protips/016-git_ls_remote.md

 # Check that a remote Git repo or ref exists

 I've recently configured a build job in Jenkins that clones source code from GitHub.
-I accidently entered an invalid Git repository URL and this is what Jenkins yelled at me:
+I accidentally entered an invalid Git repository URL and this is what Jenkins yelled at me:

     Failed to connect to repository : Command "git ls-remote -h git@github.com:USER/REPO.git HEAD" returned status code 128:
     stdout: